OpenMined/PySyft/docs/source/install_tutorials/linux.rst

 5. **Installing and configuring Docker**

-`Docker <https://docs.docker.com/get-started/overview/>`__ is a framework which allows us to separate the infrastructure needed to run PySyft in an isolated environment called ``container`` which you can use off the shelf, without many concerns.
+`Docker <https://docs.docker.com/get-started/overview/>`__ is a framework which allows us to separate the infrastructure needed to run PySyft in an isolated environment called a ``container`` which you can use off the shelf, without many concerns.
-If it sounds complicated, please mind with us and we will quickly do the required steps!
+If it sounds complicated, please don't worry- we will walk you through all steps, and you'll be done in no time!
 Additionally, we will also use `Docker Composite V2 <https://docs.docker.com/compose/>`_, which allows us to run multi-container applications.